trenki2/trenki2.github.io/_posts/2017-08-19-writing-my-own-backtester.md

 After writing approximately 2000 Lines of code I have a functioning backtester and a few strategies.
 The above equity curve is from my Bollinger Band mean reversion strategy.

+## Live Trading with IB Api

+Interactive Brokers offers an API for various programming languages that can be used to automated trading.
+I decided to use the C# IB Api for my trading system.

+My strategy is designed to trade at the close, but since that is not possible I decided to execute my strategy a bit before the close.
+Once per day, 10 minutes before the close I download the historical market data for all the stocks that I am interested in and then execute the tick event of my strategy.

+Now after approximately 4000 Lines of code I have a working trading system and can replace Zorro :)